despair86/mingw32-toolset-patches/README.md

 - `libcxxabi-mingw32.patch` (use pthread with non-Microsoft C++)
 - `libunwind-mingw32.patch` (use pthread with non-Microsoft C++)
 - `llvm-win32-v7.patch` (LLVM v7.x: use ProPolice SSP on non-Microsoft C/Windows NT target, various Windows XP bits, and use [pseh](https://sourceforge.net/p/mingw-w64/mingw-w64/ci/master/tree/mingw-w64-libraries/pseh/) from ReactOS if llvm is compiled with GCC)
+- `llvm-v7-with-solaris.patch` - (Same as above, but with type casting fixes for floating-point functions.
+These should be harmless on other platforms.
+Also patches LLD v7.
+This patch may supersede the patch above.)
 - `llvm-win32-v8.patch` (like v7, rebased on LLVM v8-pre RC3)
 - `llvm-trunk-with-solaris.patch` (LLVM v8-v9 trunk with patches for a Solaris host.
 Assumes you are using a custom GCC or Clang paired with the GNU ld or gold, vendor provided GCC is paired with the brain-dead Oracle linker)
    - Note: This patch will be frequently rebased on SVN trunk